mwhesse/dataverse-mcp/README.md

 2. **System environment variables**
 3. **`.env` file variables** (lowest priority)

-### Option 1: Using .env file (Recommended for Development)
+### Option 1: Using .env file (Recommended for MCP Server Development)

 The server automatically loads environment variables from a `.env` file in the project root.
-This is the recommended approach for local development and testing.
+This is the recommended approach when contributing to or modifying the MCP server itself.

 1. Create your `.env` file:
 ```bash